Data Entry Options

 A £5m grant has been awarded by Health Data Research UK (HDR UK) to establish a health data research hub for inflammatory bowel disease (IBD).
-The IBD hub, to be known as G.I.
-Know, will bring together key and separate data assets in a unified research-enabled...
+The IBD hub, to be known as Gut Reaction – The Health Data Research Hub for Inflammatory Bowel Disease, will bring together...

 The IBD Registry is inviting UK IBD clinical centres to participate in a post-marketing safety study of patients using Zessly (infliximab), a biosimilar available for the treatment of Inflammatory Bowel Disease (IBD).
 This study is facilitated by the Registry on...

 The IBD Registry is delighted a presentation prepared by the Registry’s Analytics Hub at the University of Liverpool featured in the British Society of Gastroenterology Annual Meeting in Glasgow.
 The Audit of biological therapy for IBD - Shawihdi et al Poster BSG 2019...